 Never Live Above Your Means

 One of the tenets of building wealth is to live below your means.
-Saving and investing should be your priorities so you can help pay for your children’s college costs and live comparably in retirement, said Cathy Curtis, a financial advisor.
+Saving and investing should be your priorities so you can help pay for your children’s college costs and live comfortably in retirement, said Cathy Curtis, a certified financial planner and author of “The Happiness Spreadsheet: How To Create A Budget Aligned with Your Values, Beliefs and Ideals.”

 Never Rely Only on Cash When Traveling